datacarpentry/datacarpentry.github.io/pages/lessons.md

 ## Community-Contributed materials

 <p>
 The Carpentries also shares <a href="https://carpentries.org/community-lessons/">The Carpentries Community Developed Lessons</a>.
-This includes <a href="https://carpentries.org/community-lessons/#the-carpentries-incubator">The Carpentries Incubator</a> (lessons under development and seeking peer review), and <a href="https://carpentries.org/community-lessons/#the-carpentrieslab">The CarpentriesLab</a> (lessons that have been approved by The Carpentries but are not part of our standard offerings).
+This includes <a href="https://carpentries.org/community-lessons/#the-carpentries-incubator">The Carpentries Incubator</a> (lessons under development and seeking peer review), and <a href="https://carpentries.org/community-lessons/#the-carpentrieslab">The CarpentriesLab</a> (lessons that have been vetted by The Carpentries but are not part of our standard offerings).
 </p>

 <hr>